 Face Mask Ties: T-shirt Strips

 Cutting up t-shirts for ties is a straightforward and easy solution.
-I consider this option one of the most eco-friendly since you are extending the life of the t-shirt material by upcycling it.
+I consider this option one of the most eco-friendly since you are extending the life of the t-shirt material.

 Face Mask Ties: Cotton Fabric